LI-SUJU/MobileRobotChallenge/final_version/README.md

 Press `T` to detect and touch the target, then the robot will automatically return to the origin.
 Press `Q` to end control.

-# Please find the test video [here](https://github.com/LI-SUJU/MobileRobotChallenge/tree/main/videos).
+# Please find the test videos [here](https://github.com/LI-SUJU/MobileRobotChallenge/tree/main/videos).